-This booklet contains helpful hints about our meetings.
+This page contains helpful hints about our meetings.
 We hope it will assist you when participating in our meetings.
 We do not discriminate with respect to age, race, religion, disability, national origin or sexual identity.

 Addressing The Common Council